 The government of New South Wales recently unveiled what it is calling the Classroom of the Future.
 The prototype classroom was established in the NSW Department of Education’s Futures Learning Unit, which is located at Australian Technology Park in Sydney.
+Read more to find out how bean bag chairs for classrooms will be incorporated into the project

 The classroom includes state-of-the-art technology and comfortable seating, such as kids bean bag chairs and Lego furniture.